 Food is a hot pot of flavours and African and Middle Eastern cultural influences in Sudan and is extremely good value for money.
 You can eat well at street food level for less that £1 GBP.

 Transport options are a little hit and miss in Sudan too, and will either test your patience completely or appeal to your sense of adventure.
 Either way it is still relatively cheap to use public transport.
 The most expensive part of your transport budget is likely to be the ferry from Egypt into Sudan.

 When to go.

-Like most countries in the region, common advice dictates that the shoulder seasons of Spring and Autumn are the best times to visit, as you avoid the extremes of temperature that you will find in the Summer or Winter. but in truth anytime is a great time to visit provided you prepare for the weather.
+Like most countries in the region, common advice dictates that November to March is the best time to go as it is cooler and dry, but in truth anytime is a great time to visit provided you prepare for the weather.
 The summer can obviously get extremely hot, especially in the desert, and the winter can get surprisingly cold, the desert can be freezing at night.

-Meroe is a huge archaeological site and perhaps one of Sudan’s most unique and memorable sights.
+Meroe is a huge archaeological site and perhaps one of Sudan’s most unique, iconic and memorable sights.
 The ancient cemetery of the Meroitic pharaohs may pale in comparison to its Egyptian counterparts, but are hauntingly unique and there won’t be another tourist or tour group for miles!